newarcher36/blockpulse/README.md

 It connects to a backend over Server‑Sent Events (SSE) and presents live charts, stats, and lists to help you quickly understand current fee dynamics.

+## Live Demo

+- See the app running on AWS: https://d3q8hndklwuv8q.cloudfront.net

+### Intended Hosting (S3 + CloudFront)

+- Static assets are built with `react-scripts build` and uploaded to an Amazon S3 bucket configured for static website hosting.
+- Amazon CloudFront sits in front of S3 to provide global edge caching, HTTPS, and fast delivery.
+- Typical setup includes:
+  - S3 bucket with public-read access via an Origin Access Control/Identity (no direct public bucket access).
+  - CloudFront distribution with the S3 bucket as origin, default root object set to `index.html`.
+  - Error responses mapping 403/404 to `index.html` to support client-side routing.
+  - Optional cache invalidations after deployments for instant updates.

 ## Features

 - Live connection indicator (connected/disconnected).